RetroDECK/ES-DE/README.md

 Although there are multiple forks of EmulationStation in existence, the goal of this edition is to make the software as easy as possible to install and use as a standalone application, and to support the major desktop operating systems, i.e. Unix/Linux, macOS and Windows.
 Since it's intended to be used as a desktop application rather than as the primary interface for the computer, there are no plans to provide system administration utilities or control over emulator settings from within ES-DE.

+The software comes preconfigured for use primarily with [RetroArch](https://www.retroarch.com), although this can be changed as all emulator settings are fully configurable, even on a per-game basis.

+A comprehensive theme set, **rbsimple-DE** which is based on Recalbox Multi from the [Recalbox](https://www.recalbox.com) community is bundled with the application.
+(Only assets created by them prior to their change to a more restrictive license in 2018 are included).

 The following operating systems have been tested with ES-DE (all for the x86 architecture unless otherwise stated):

 * Ubuntu 20.04 to 21.04